ab492/ThermoPi/README.md

 ## Getting Started
 1. Clone the repo.
+2. Copy `.env.template` to your local machine, rename to `.env` and update the values.
+3. Install posgres with `sudo apt install postgresql`.
+See [Postgres Database](#postgres-database) for more details.
-2. Run `python3 -m venv venv` to set up a virtual environment.
+4. Run `python3 -m venv venv` to set up a virtual environment.
 If that doesn't work, run `sudo apt install python3-venv` to install `venv`.
-3. Run `source venv/bin/activate` to activate `venv`.
+5. Run `source venv/bin/activate` to activate `venv`.
-4. Run `pip install -r requirements.txt` to install package dependencies.
+6. Run `pip install -r requirements.txt` to install package dependencies.
-5. Run `smart_thermostat.py` to start running the thermostat.
+7. Run `smart_thermostat.py` to start running the thermostat.

 In reality, you want `smart_thermostat.py` to run on launch of the Pi automatically.
 You can set it up to run as a system service using the [template](service_files/thermostat.service).